MAAS Hardware Lab Engineer (Greater Boston Area)

 - Regularly update asset management tools to ensure accuracy and completeness of the lab’s hardware.

 - Update of equipment firmware when appropriate/needed.

 - Bachelor’s degree, preferably in Computer Science or Software Engineering

 - Python programming experience

-- At least 1 year of Linux Administration experience
+- Linux Administration experience

 - Mix of Rack and Virtual systems experience